 My father was a medic in World War Two.
 He refused to speak about what he experienced.
 He would press his lips together, seal them and shake his head.
 It was a pact he made with himself.
 The only time the war was mentioned was around food.
 “I can’t eat that.
 I ate it every day in the military.”
 Oatmeal was one of the forbidden foods.
 I remember him throwing the steaming bowl onto the tiled kitchen floor and running out of the kitchen.
 I still think of that every time I poor raw oats in scalding water.

-I have not read many books on war.
+Enjoying Veterans of War, Veterans of Peace is unexpected.
+Prior to this I did not read many war books.
 I distanced myself as best I could.
-This realization disturbs me considering my husband is a Vietnam War Vet and my father has an extensive military history.
+This realization disturbes me considering my husband is a Vietnam War Vet and my father has an extensive military history.

 The following are a few of the lines that spoke to me:

 The moment I saw your face,” he said, “was like walking into the Hall of a Thousand and One Bodhisattvas.”

 “She had no idea what he meant, how it is to enter Sanjusangendo in Koyoto for even the fiftieth time and see row upon row of a thousand standing figures, carved, painted, and gold-leafed with a calm but stunned look of enlightenment, five-hundred on each side of a larger, seated figure of their kind, miniature heads knotted to their scalps representing the fragments of a time when their heads exploded in dismay at the evil in the world, the way our heads exploded in the war, though we don’t wear our histories where they can be seen.”

 “It is said, and its true, that if you search the thousand faces, you will find the face of someone lost from your life.”